Thorfix/OurChat/README.md

 - **Ephemeral Messages**: Optional auto-deletion of messages after a configurable timeframe
 - **Markdown Support**: Basic formatting for chat messages
 - **Responsive Design**: Works on desktop and mobile devices
+- **Content Moderation**: Built-in system to filter inappropriate content and promote a safe environment

 ## Technology Stack